10 Best Timing Vacuum Sensors

 Maintenance and Longevity

 Engine sensors live in extreme environments.
 Oil contamination, heat cycles, and vibration are the most common causes of premature failure.
-After installing a new camshaft or crankshaft sensor, inspect the wiring harness for chafing and use dielectric grease on the connector to repel moisture.
-For MAP sensors, periodic throttle body and intake tract cleaning helps prevent carbon deposits from skewing pressure readings.
-Marine timer base optical sensors face salt, humidity, and temperature swings, so storing the boat with a fogging treatment and covering the engine can extend optical sensor life.
-If you own a diagnostic timing light with vacuum functionality, keep the gauge face clean and store the inductive pickup clip in a padded case to avoid damaging the jaws.
+Periodic throttle body and intake tract cleaning helps prevent carbon deposits from skewing MAP sensor readings.
+Marine timer base optical sensors face salt, humidity, and temperature swings, so storing the boat with fogging treatment and covering the engine can extend optical sensor life.
+If you own a diagnostic timing light with vacuum functionality, keep the gauge face clean and store the inductive pickup clip in a padded case to protect the jaw alignment.

 Reliability Signals